ctb123za/carlos.prank/index.md

 ZM: "Put me down this instant before you do something silly!"

-Carlos: "Sure, you'll probably be fine if you land on your butt anyway"
+Carlos: "Sure I'll put you down, you'll probably be fine if you land on your butt anyway"

 ZM:"I beg your pardon?"

-CL: "I'm just saying you got a cute behind that's all"
+CL: "If It's any consolation, you do have a nice butt"

 ZM: "Thanks But, I mean, This isn't helping any!"